University Hospital of Brooklyn at Long Island College Hospital: New development

 A new development of seven towers was revealed in 2015.
 The development was to be constructed by Fortis Property Group and known as River Park.
 It was initially controversial because its high-rise design would have clashed with the mostly low-rise nature of the surrounding neighborhood, and residents were concerned that there would not be sufficient replacement medical facilities.
-Construction started in 2017 with expected completion through 2023.
+Construction started in 2017 with expected completion set for 2023.
 In 2018, renderings of the towers were released.
 The tallest tower, the 475-foot 2 River Park, would be one of the tallest buildings in Brooklyn when finished.

 In March 2020, the property was sold to NYU Langone and as of July 2021, the property was slated to be an ambulatory care facility.